openenclave/openenclave/docs/GettingStartedDocs/Windows_vscode.md

-# Building And Debugging Using Visual Studio Code
+# Building And Debugging Using Visual Studio Code on Windows

-This document provides a brief overview of how to build and debug Open Enclave applications using VS Code.
+This document provides a brief overview of how to build and debug Open Enclave applications using VS Code on Windows.

 ## Install VS Code